perses/perses/ui/ui-guidelines.md

   components in the theme
 - The theme includes our color palette, typography, spacing units and more and is available and used by our custom component styles as well
-- When writing CSS, _always_ use the variables from our Theme instead of writing your own magic numbers/colors unless required
+- When writing CSS, **ALWAYS** use the variables from our Theme instead of writing your own magic numbers/colors unless required
 - External CSS files should typically only be used for third-party libraries that require them for styling